You can do something to support a survivor:

 - Question why the survivor has decided to tell you now, even if it has been months or years since the assault.

-- Share the survivor’s story without his or her permission.
-[If you are a mandated employee this does not apply to you, mandated employees must report to the Title IX Coordinator.
-If you are not a mandated employee it is best not to share the survivor’s story without their permission.
-However, if you are concerned about the survivor, you can share the information with a mandated employee or confidential resource for advice, support, etc.]
+- Share the survivor’s story without their permission.
+[If you are a mandated employee this does not apply to you, responsible employees must report to the Title IX Coordinator.
+If you are not a responsible employee it is best not to share the survivor’s story without their permission.
+However, if you are concerned about the survivor, you can share the information with a responsible employee or confidential resource for advice, support, etc.]